jhansolo33/Pewlett_Hackard_Analysis/README.md

 Software: pgAdmin 4, Python 3.9, Visual Studio Code

 ## Overview of the analysis:
-Grateful for the opportunity to assist your staff in preparing for the upcoming “silver tsunami’.
+We are grateful for the opportunity to assist your staff in preparing for your big event.
 A vast group of employees are eligible for retirement.
-Honorably, Pewlett-Hackard wants to be prepared for alterations in the infrastructure as well as the well-being of those departing, ie., retirement packages, open position, possible staffing adjusts, and employee training.
+Honorably, Pewlett-Hackard wants to be prepared for some changes in the company as well as for the well-being of those employees leaving.
+(I.E. - retirement packages, open position, possible staffing adjusts, and employee training.
 Identification of employees eligible for the mentorship needs to be assessed.

 Retirement Titles - Retrieved number of employees by recent job title, filter by count:

 <p align="center">